ginstrom/cluster-reviews/docs/architecture.md

 The project consists of a series of stdout-oriented Python scripts that process movie review data through a pipeline.
 Each script performs a specific transformation on the data stream, with the output of one script serving as the input to the next.

+## Data Source

+The project uses the [Rotten Tomatoes Movies Rating Dataset](https://www.kaggle.com/datasets/harshalpanchal/rotten-tomatoes-movies-rating) from Kaggle.
+This dataset contains:
+- Movie reviews and ratings
+- Review content and type (fresh/rotten)
+- Additional metadata about the movies

+The data is processed in its original CSV format and transformed through the pipeline to generate insights and clusters.

 ## Data Flow

 1. CSV → JSON (`tojson.py`)